The question I keep asking myself is…am I able to make more money working by the hour or the project?

 As long as you’re doing honest work and showing the client the progress each step of the way, they will see what can be accomplished in a set amount of time.
 This is when the novice client begins to understand the complexities of building a website and becomes more understanding of the fees they’re paying.

 This is what I tell all my clients…

 “In just a few hours you’ll see what I’m capable of.
 If you’re not happy with my initial progress I will happily cancel the project and refund all your monies.“

 Now I’m able to focus completely on what I do best which includes understanding your business and audience.
 It’s much easier to be creative if I’m not watching the clock.
 The more focused I am the happier you’ll be.

-If a developer still wants to use a contract the next step would be to improve their contract.
-So, they either spend an enormous number of hours themselves or hire an attorney.
+If a developer still wants to use a contract the next step would be to improve the contract.
+So, either spend an enormous number of hours or hire an attorney.
 Most of us freelancers cannot afford an attorney.
 We’re not getting rich believe me.
 So, where do you think those costs are gonna go?
 Yep, added to the next project bid.

 Now that you have the perfect contract things are gonna go your way, right?

 Are you sure you covered everything in the contract?
 In my experience, I have never built the exact same website twice.
 Never.
 Even if the clients are almost identical.
 Therefore each contract needs to be carefully written, making sure you cover all possible “read my mind” items.
 Being clairvoyant would be a huge benefit.

 Sure, we can add cleverly worded clauses that seem to cover our ass in odd situations.
 But, now we’re back to focusing on something other than building a website that is going to help THE CLIENT make money.